 The Timeless Egypt – From the Pyramids to the Nile

-The Middle East offers a fascinating mix of history, culture and modern experiences.
-Here, millennia-old civilizations meet with forward-thinking cities like Dubai.
-The Middle East encompasses several countries, including Jordan, Oman and the United Arab Emirates, and offers everything from desert landscapes and historical attractions to luxurious metropolises.
-Whether you want to experience Petra in Jordan or discover the modern architecture of Dubai, there are trips to the Middle East for every taste.
-Our trips combine comfortable accommodation, well-planned programs and knowledgeable tour guides.
+The Middle East has an incredibly interesting mix of history, culture and experiences.
+Here ancient civilizations meet with forward-looking cities like Dubai , Jordan , Oman and the United Arab Emirates offering everything from deserts and ancient cities to luxurious metropolises.
+Whether you want to explore Petra in Jordan or check out modern architecture in Dubai, there is definitely an option for you.
+Our trips to the Middle East combine nice accommodations, well-planned programs and knowledgeable tour guides.

 Largest country